Graduate & Professional Education

 The David Geffen School of Medicine at UCLA

 The David Geffen School of Medicine at UCLA is at the forefront of medical research and primary care.
 Students learn not only the most advanced techniques in medicine but also how to successfully approach the business and policy challenges of modern-day health care.And with the school's faculty-to-student ratio of just over 3-to-1, it's clear that the prognosis for UCLA medical students is quite good.
 Continue to the David Geffen School of Medicine at UCLA

 School of Dentistry

 Over the past half-century, the School of Dentistry has evolved into a leading dental school on the international stage.
-With faculty grants nearing $20 million, 120,000 patient visits in 2010, and nearly 1,900 hopeful students applying for 88 openings in the most recent incoming class, the school has become a premier destination for dentistry training, research and education.Continue to the School of Dentistry
+With faculty contracts and grants nearing $25 million, almost 135,000 patient visits in 2015, and nearly 1,900 hopeful students applying for 88 openings in the most recent incoming class, the school has become a premier destination for dentistry training, research and education.Continue to the School of Dentistry